Updated: Nov 17, 2022

 You are refusing medical attention or downplaying injuries in some other way.
 Although their adrenaline is still strong, some accident victims will refuse medical attention.
 Since certain accidents can manifest hours, weeks, or even years after an accident, it's important to maintain accurate medical records in case you need to file a personal injury lawsuit.

 You are not adhering to the doctor's instructions.
 If your doctor prescribes a course of treatment, stick to it.
 In car accident cases, you must demonstrate that you have used all available tools to recover.
 Failure to do so will have an adverse impact on the severity of the injuries.

 You are ignoring the importance of gathering facts and documentation.
 Take pictures, share phone numbers, and search for witnesses.
-This knowledge supports any potential prosecutions and provides evidence for your personal injury lawyer to build your case on.
+This knowledge supports any potential prosecutions and provides evidence for your Car Accident Attorney in Los Angeles to build your case on.